Palestinian literature: Overview

 Hannah Amit-Kochavi recognizes only two branches: that written by Palestinians from inside the State of Israel as distinct from that written outside.She also posits a temporal distinction between literature produced before 1948 and that produced thereafter.
 In a 2003 article published in the Studies in the Humanities journal, Steven Salaita posits a fourth branch made up of English language works, particularly those written by Palestinians in the United States, which he defines as "writing rooted in diasporic countries but focused in theme and content on Palestine."
 However, Maurice Ebileeni argues that a fourth branch referring exclusively to anglophone literary works is not sufficient.
 Rather, Palestinian displacement both in Israel/Palestine and the diaspora have led to cultural and lingual diversification among Palestinians that exceeds experiences in Arabic- and English-speaking locations.
 Ebileeni suggest a polylingual branch that entails works by Palestinian authors – or authors of Palestinian descent – written in English as well as Italian, Spanish, Danish, Hebrew and several other languages.

 Palestinian literature can be intensely political, as underlined by writers like Salma Khadra Jayyusi and novelist Liana Badr, who have mentioned the need to give expression to the Palestinian "collective identity" and the "just case" of their struggle.
 There is also resistance to this school of thought, whereby Palestinian artists have "rebelled" against the demand that their art be "committed".
 Poet Mourid Barghouti for example, has often said that "poetry is not a civil servant, it's not a soldier, it's in nobody's employ."
-Rula Jebreal's novel Miral tells the story of Hind Husseini's effort to establish an orphanage in Jerusalem after the 1948 Arab–Israeli War, the Deir Yassin Massacre, and the establishment of the state of Israel.
+Rula Jebreal's novel Miral tells the story of Hind Husseini's effort to establish an orphanage in Jerusalem after the 1948 Arab–Israeli War, the Deir Yassin massacre, and the establishment of the state of Israel.

+As of April 2025, platforms such as We Are Not Numbers (WANN), mentoring young writers in Gaza, have published more than 1,500 individual stories and poems by hundreds of writers.

 Novels and short stories

 Susan Abulhawa's book Mornings in Jenin tells the story of a Palestinian family lost their homes during the 1948 war.
 In A Rift in Time, Palestinian writer Raja Shehadeh "explores how the stability of geography and the continuity of the land have disappeared from the life of Palestinians" through an examination of the life of his great-uncle Najib Nassar.

 Short stories in Palestinian literature started with writers like Samira Azzam.
 Censorship of written material made short stories particularly popular under occupation for the relative ease in distribution.
-Author Atef Abu Saif has said that "Gaza was known as the exporter of oranges and short stories" in the 1980s and 90s.
+Author Atef Abu Saif has said that "Gaza was known as the exporter of oranges and short stories" in the 1980s and 1990s.